 The advantages of a mobile hotspot

 If you’re always on the go and need to access the internet across multiple devices then a mobile hotspot would be a great choice for you.
-As long as you have your smartphone with you and a good network signal you’ll have access to the internet without any issue.
+As long as you have your smartphone with you and a good network signal you’ll have access to the internet without any issues.

 Say goodbye to scouring multiple cafes just to get a decent WiFi connection.
 You can just simply find a comfortable spot and open your mobile hotspot and browse away.